 What should they bring to school on their first day?

-Students will be issued with a school planner and timetable on their first day.
+Pupils will be issued with a timetable on their first day.